gnu-octave/pkg-octave-doc/README.md

 ## Requirements

-The function `function_texi2html` relies on the [texi2html](https://www.nongnu.org/texi2html/) software which must be be installed and available to $PATH.
+* The function `function_texi2html` relies on the [texi2html](https://www.nongnu.org/texi2html/) software which must be be installed and available to $PATH.

+* If `git` and an internet connection are available, the functions' generated pages also include a URL to their respective repository locations.
+This feature is only available for packages hosted at GitHub.

 ## Octave package function reference

-Create a function reference for all functions listed in the INDEX file of an installed Octave package in the current directory:
+Create a function reference for all functions listed in the INDEX file of an installed Octave package in the working directory:

 ```
 package_texi2html (pkgname)